Value propositions are the promises we make to our prospective customers about what PostHog does and the value it offers to them.

 - Experience: You never see the big picture, just fragments of user behaviour.
 Your data team becomes a bottleneck for others.

-- Solution: PostHog's open-source plugin framework can push and pull data to any tool, including data warehouses.
+- Solution: PostHog's open-source app framework can push and pull data to any tool, including data warehouses.

 - Result: Better leverage your data team and get insights from across your entire data infrastructure.